Infineon/svd2pac/README.md

 Tool to generate Peripheral Access Crates from SVD files

-This tool has a very different approach compared to `svd2rust` because the requirement are different and are quite similar to [chiptool](https://github.com/embassy-rs/chiptool).
+This tool has a very different approach compared to `svd2rust` because our requirements are different and are quite similar to [chiptool](https://github.com/embassy-rs/chiptool).

 ### Major Requirements

+- Register access should be unsafe because we consider akin to C FFI.
+  Inherent undefined behavior should be dealt with at the driver layers, trying to handle safety in the PAC often does either not help or make it hard to use.
-- Register access should be unsafe because we consider it as C FFI and many times theres HW undefined behavior that can be solved only at driver level. (e.g. sometimes also the order of writing register bitfields is important. discussion on this topic available here <https://github.com/rust-embedded/svd2rust/issues/714>).
+  (e.g. sometimes also the order of writing register bitfields is important. discussion on this topic available here <https://github.com/rust-embedded/svd2rust/issues/714>).
 - No ownership because owned registers are an obstacle to writing low level drivers (LLD).
 Anyway writing LLDs requires a lot of unsafe code and ownership makes it more complex to access registers from interrupts